jeffmcmahan/JSAppView/README.md

 JSAppView is a swift class that extends iOS's WKWebView class to offer clean persistent storage APIs, easy inclusion of local files in the DOM (as in: `<img src="bg.png">`), and a smoother development experience in general.

 ## Console
-Loggin anything with `console.log` or `console.error` will produce console output in both the browser inspector (if open), and in the XCode console.
-Circular/redundant objects and arrays are handled effectively, and types are stated explicitly for primitive values.
-For instance:
+Logging data with `console.log` or `console.error` will print output in both the browser console and in XCode.
+Circular and redundant objects and arrays are handled effectively, and types are stated explicitly for primitive values in the XCode console.
+For example:

 ```
 console.log('Hello world!')